 If your presentation incorporates equations, you may wish to import the equations to PowerPoint as captured image files.
 This allows the equations to display correctly on most computers without any special fonts or equation editing software installed.

 If you opt to use your own laptop instead of the PC being provided, you may connect to the ION projector.
 In rare instances, certain computers have not been compatible with ION projectors.
-As a backup, bring your presentation (without multimedia content) on an external disk (CD, USB Stick, etc.).
-ION projectors accept VGA or HDMI connections.
+As a backup, bring your presentation on an external disk (CD, USB drive, etc.).
+ION projectors accept HDMI connections.

-Authors using a non-PC computer (i.e. Mac, etc.) should familiarize themselves with the steps necessary to (A) connect to an external monitor and (B) command the operating system to send video to the external monitor.
-Authors should also be certain to bring any necessary video adapters or cables unique to their personal laptops.
+Presenters using their own computer should familiarize themselves with the steps necessary to connect to the projecter and command the operating system to send video to the projector.
+Presenters should also be certain to bring any necessary video adapters or cables unique to their personal laptops.

-All primary and alternate authors are required to attend the Speakers' Breakfast on the morning of your presentation.
+All primary and alternate authors are required to attend the Speakers' Meeting/Breakfast on the morning of your presentation.
 The Speakers' Breakfast is for the author scheduled for that day (primary and alternate presenters).
-The purpose of this event is to allow the Session Chairs to meet each of the presenters and coordinate any last minute details.
-This is also the time that audio-visual equipment will be demonstrated.
+The purpose of this event is to allow the session chairs to meet each of the presenters and coordinate any last minute details.
+This is also the time that audio-visual equipment and the timing lights will be explained.

-If you are not in attendance at the breakfast, the Session Chairs will not know if you are prepared to present and will allocate your presentation time to another paper.
+If you are not in attendance at the breakfast, the session chairs will assume you are not prepared to present and will allocate your presentation time to another presenter.
 Alternate authors must be in attendance and prepared to present if called upon.
 If an alternate author is not present at the breakfast, and/or not prepared to make an oral presentation if called upon, their paper will not be published in the proceedings.

-Alternate authors have an excellent chance of being able to present their paper orally.
-ALL alternates should be prepared to present in case of a last minute cancellation.
+Alternate authors have an excellent chance of being able to present their paper at the conference.
+All alternates should be prepared to present in case of a last minute cancellation.
 You must attend the Speakers’ Breakfast the morning of your session.
-Though there is no assurance you will have an opportunity to give an oral presentation, if you have attended the Speakers’ Breakfast and are in attendance at your session (prepared to present your paper), your paper will be published in the meeting’s technical proceedings regardless of whether or not you were able to present your paper orally.
+Though there is no assurance you will have an opportunity to give the presentation, if you have attended the Speakers’ Breakfast and are in attendance at your session (prepared to present your paper), your paper will be published in the meeting’s technical proceedings regardless of whether or not you were able to present your paper orally.